Get Around Downtown

 For incredible views of the downtown area, head to Branch & Bird

 , perched midway up a skyscraper with a sweeping outdoor patio.
-Acre Distillery
+Find equally breathtaking views at Refinery 714

 , named after the notorious Hell’s Half Acre where the distillery now stands, produces small batches of whisky, bourbon, gin, vodka, rum, liqueurs and cordials.
 For the passionate sports fan, Chef Jon Bonnell’s Buffalo Bro's

-is the go-to with nearly 100 TVs packed into the room you will never miss any of the action.
+is the go-to.
+With nearly 100 TVs packed into the room, you won't miss any of the action.
 Top it off with a large beer menu and unmatched buffalo wings.

 Taste a true to Texas meal at Reata Restaurant.